9 questions about the missing Titanic submersible, answered

-Time is running out for the search and rescue effort to recover a submersible vessel that was lost during an expedition down to the shipwreck of the Titanic.
-But, in the words of US Coast Guard Capt.
-Jamie Frederick, who is helping to lead the effort, “You always have hope.”
+The story that follows was originally published on June 21 and has been updated throughout.

+The US Coast Guard delivered some difficult news at a Thursday afternoon press conference: Pieces of the submersible vessel that had been lost for nearly five days had been found about 1,600 feet from the bow of the Titanic.
+The sub had suffered a “catastrophic implosion.”
+All five crew members are believed to be dead.

 The craft, called the Titan, went missing in the North Atlantic Ocean on Sunday morning less than two hours after being deployed by a former Canadian Coast Guard icebreaker called the Polar Prince.
-On board are five passengers, including a French maritime expert, a billionaire British explorer, a British-Pakistani tycoon and his teenaged son, as well as Stockton Rush, the founder and CEO of OceanGate, the company leading the expedition.
-According to some estimates, they could all run out of oxygen on Thursday, if they’re even still alive.
+On board were five passengers, including a French maritime expert, a billionaire British explorer, a British Pakistani tycoon and his teenage son, as well as Stockton Rush, the founder and CEO of OceanGate, the company leading the expedition to the Titanic.
+A massive search and rescue effort swiftly ramped up as the submersible only had approximately 96 hours of oxygen reserves on board.

+For the first couple of days, the international team of rescuers offered few updates on the progress of the search, which eventually spanned an area twice the size of Connecticut, or more than 10,000 square miles.
+There were reports of banging noises in the search area on Wednesday, and the Coast Guard announced midday Thursday that a debris field had been discovered near the Titanic shipwreck.
+The Coast Guard confirmed a few hours later that the field of debris was “consistent with the catastrophic loss of the pressure chamber.”
+The Titan had imploded, although the exact timing of the event was not yet known.

-This is more than a search and rescue story, though.
-Following news of the missing submersible has become a global media obsession as it touches on everything from the difficulties of underwater exploration to the rise of risky chartered expeditions for the ultra-rich.
-(A trip on the Titan submersible costs $250,000 per passenger.)
-It also raises questions about the attention we pay to when a wealthy person’s hobby goes wrong versus to the near-daily reality of maritime disasters affecting the less fortunate.
+The story of the lost submersible touched on more than just the search and rescue effort.
+Following news of the missing submersible has become a global media obsession as it touched on everything from the difficulties of underwater exploration to the rise of risky chartered expeditions for the ultrarich.
+(A trip on the Titan submersible cost $250,000 per passenger.)
+It also raised questions about the attention we pay to a wealthy person’s hobby gone wrong versus to the near-daily reality of maritime disasters affecting the less fortunate.

-Here are nine questions about the Titan and the effort to find it.
-We’ll be updating this post as the story develops.
+Here are nine questions about the Titan, the effort to find it, and its tragic conclusion.
+This is a developing story, and we’ll be updating this post as new information becomes available.

 1. When and where did the Titanic submersible disappear?

-There are five people aboard the Titan submersible, including Stockton Rush, the 61-year-old pilot.
+There were five people aboard the Titan submersible, including Stockton Rush, the 61-year-old pilot.
 He’s the founder and CEO of OceanGate Expeditions, which organized the expedition that the submersible embarked on to see the wreckage of the Titanic.
-Rush is an aerospace engineer with a well-documented love of deep-sea exploration and designing experimental aircraft and modded submersibles (there’s been a lot of talk of how the Titan is maneuvered by a jury-rigged video game controller).
+Rush was an aerospace engineer with a well-documented love of deep-sea exploration and designing experimental aircraft and modded submersibles (there’s been a lot of talk of how the Titan was maneuvered by a modified video game controller).
 Though OceanGate was founded in 2009, tours to the Titanic weren’t available to paying customers until 2021.
 As of April 2020, the company had raised almost $37 million in total funding, according to data from PitchBook, including a new $18 million investment that year to help fund the nascent Titanic expeditions.

-Also on board is Hamish Harding, a 58-year-old British billionaire with a penchant for adventuring to the extremes of the Earth.
-In 2016, he visited the South Pole with astronaut Buzz Aldrin; he holds three Guinness world records, including one for a more than 4-hour dive in the deepest part of the Mariana Trench.
+Also on board was Hamish Harding, a 58-year-old British billionaire with a penchant for adventuring to the extremes of the Earth.
+In 2016, he visited the South Pole with astronaut Buzz Aldrin; he holds three Guinness world records, including one for a more than four-hour dive in the deepest part of the Mariana Trench.
 Last summer, he joined the six-person crew of a suborbital flight with Blue Origin, the space exploration company started by Amazon founder Jeff Bezos.
-He also flies planes and skydives; in 2022, he was inducted into the Living Legends of Aviation, an award recognizing people who have made significant contributions to aviation — other honorees include space billionaires Elon Musk, Jeff Bezos, Richard Branson, and actors Tom Cruise and Harrison Ford.
+He also flew planes and was a skydiver; in 2022, he was inducted into the Living Legends of Aviation, an award recognizing people who have made significant contributions to aviation — other honorees include space billionaires Elon Musk, Bezos, Richard Branson, and actors Tom Cruise and Harrison Ford.

-Paul-Henri Nargeolet, a 77-year-old former commander of the French Navy, is a deep-sea search expert who has completed at least 35 dives to the wreck of the Titanic.
-An authority on the famous shipwreck, Nargeolet is also the director of underwater research at RMS Titanic Inc, which has exclusive rights to salvage artifacts from the wreck.
+Paul-Henri Nargeolet, a 77-year-old former commander of the French Navy, was a deep-sea search expert who completed at least 35 dives to the wreck of the Titanic.
+An authority on the famous shipwreck, Nargeolet was also the director of underwater research at RMS Titanic Inc., which has exclusive rights to salvage artifacts from the wreck.
 Nargeolet was part of the Air France Flight 447 search efforts, helping to find the plane that had disappeared over the Atlantic Ocean.

-Shahzada Dawood, a 48-year-old Pakistani-British businessman and philanthropist, joined the Titan crew with his 19-year-old son Suleman.
-He heads the Engro Corporation, one of the largest conglomerates in Pakistan, which operates in the food and agriculture, energy, and telecommunications sectors.
-He sits on the board of trustees of his family foundation, which focuses on education in the sciences and technology.
-Dawood is also on the board of the SETI Institute, a renowned scientific research organization that, in part, searches for extraterrestrial life.
+Shahzada Dawood, a 48-year-old Pakistani British businessman and philanthropist, had joined the Titan crew with his 19-year-old son Suleman.
+He was the head of the Engro Corporation, one of the largest conglomerates in Pakistan, which operates in the food and agriculture, energy, and telecommunications sectors.
+He sat on the board of trustees of his family foundation, which focuses on education in the sciences and technology.
+Dawood was also on the board of the SETI Institute, a renowned scientific research organization that, in part, searches for extraterrestrial life.

-The Titan is not a big submersible, nor is it designed for extended periods of time underwater, or capable to travel to a port without help from another vessel, as naval submarines are.
-The teardrop-shaped vessel is 22 feet long, can carry five people, and is equipped with one, small porthole window on the front of the vessel, where there is also a small toilet.
-The cylindrical, all-metal interior otherwise lacks seats and is approximately the size of a minivan, according to David Pogue, a CBS reporter and former passenger.
+The Titan was not a big submersible, nor was it designed for extended periods underwater, or capable of traveling to a port without help from another vessel, as naval submarines are.
+The teardrop-shaped vessel was 22 feet long, could carry five people, and was equipped with one small porthole window on the front of the vessel, where there was also a small toilet.
+The cylindrical, all-metal interior otherwise lacked seats and was approximately the size of a minivan, according to David Pogue, a CBS reporter and former passenger.
 Mike Reiss, a producer and writer for The Simpsons, traveled on the Titan in 2022 and said passengers were given sandwiches and water on board his voyage, which lasted 10 hours, during which the vessel’s compass was “acting very weird” and the passengers only had about 20 minutes to view the Titanic wreckage.

-Because it travels so deep in the ocean, the submersible cannot use GPS and communicates with the Polar Prince through a text messaging system.
-It’s piloted with a video game controller, which is not as weird as it sounds.
+Because it traveled so deep in the ocean, the Titan could not use GPS and communicated with the Polar Prince through a text messaging system.
+It was piloted with a video game controller, which is not as weird as it sounds.
 Even the US Navy uses Xbox controllers to operate the photonic scopes that replaced periscopes on submarines.

-Critically, the Titan submersible only has 96 hours of oxygen reserves on board.
+Critically, the Titan submersible only had 96 hours of oxygen reserves on board.
 That means that as soon as the vessel went missing, the clock started ticking on remaining life support.
-Even if the sub were able to resurface on its own, the passengers would be stuck inside until help arrived, since the hatch is closed from the outside and sealed shut with 17 bolts. —ACE
+It’s not clear if the sub imploded before the oxygen supply ran out.
+But even if the sub had been able to resurface on its own, the passengers would have been stuck inside until help arrived, since the hatch was closed from the outside and sealed shut with 17 bolts. —ACE

 4. Who owns and operates the Titan sub?

 OceanGate has led more than a dozen underwater trips, including to shipwrecks like the Andrea Doria, which lies up to 240 feet underwater near Nantucket.
-It has three five-person submersibles in its fleet: Antipodes, Cyclops 1, and Titan.
-While Antipodes and Cyclops 1 can travel just 1,000 and 1,640 feet below the surface, respectively, OceanGate says the Titan is designed to go 4,000 meters, or 13,123 feet deep — just enough to reach the Titanic wreckage, which lies about 12,500 feet down.
+In addition to the Titan, it operates two other five-person submersibles in its fleet: Antipodes and Cyclops 1.
+While Antipodes and Cyclops 1 can travel just 1,000 and 1,640 feet below the surface, respectively, OceanGate says the Titan was designed to go 4,000 meters, or 13,123 feet deep — just enough to reach the Titanic wreckage, which lies about 12,500 feet down.
 That seems uncomfortably close to the vessel’s maximum depth.

 OceanGate has for years faced criticism from experts about Titan’s safety.
 David Lochridge, who was an OceanGate employee from 2016 to 2018, warned about the thickness of the Titan’s hull and “the potential dangers to passengers of the Titan as the submersible reached extreme depths” in a 2018 report.
 Lochridge later said in a court filing that he was wrongly terminated after raising these concerns.
 More than three dozen experts subsequently sent a letter to OceanGate’s CEO Rush saying that the “‘experimental’ approach adopted by [the company] could result in negative outcomes (from minor to catastrophic).”
 OceanGate offered a response of sorts in a 2019 blog post that explained why the company had decided not to class the Titan — that is, get an independent group to evaluate whether a series of standards, including on safety, have been met, which is the industry norm.
 OceanGate argued that “innovation often falls outside of the existing industry paradigm” and that “by itself, classing is not sufficient to ensure safety.”